-We are often asks about textile certification and we find that business owners and designers that value their product and are prepared to deliver a world class experience are prepared to dig deeper and learn.
+We are often asked about fabric certification and we find that business owners and designers that value their product and are prepared to deliver a world class experience are prepared to dig deeper and learn.

 Therefore we created an easy guide with all you need to know in order to choose the right fabric base for your project.